ognotjw/k3sup-prep-alpine/README.md

 2. Make the scripts executable (with "chmod +x filename").
 3. Run 1.sh as root.
 4. Run 2.sh as root.
-5. Run 3.sh
-6. Copy the SSH keys to the machine to the "root" account.
+5. Copy the SSH keys to the machine to the "root" account.
-7. Run 4.sh
+6. Run 3.sh
-8. Done
+7. Done

 # Notes